kennyjoseph/kennyjoseph.github.io/_includes/class.md

 The presentation should cover the following, although you may choose to spend more or less time on particular parts (i.e. you may want to spend a lot of time on the methodology if its a methods paper, or the interesting results if it is an application paper):

 - A summary slide - what was the main point of the paper, the main methods and data used, and the main conclusion
+- Detailed summary of the paper
+	- What were the main research questions or hypotheses that the paper was looking at?
+Or, what was the main technical challenge the paper was seeking to address?
+	- Why is (or isn't) this an important problem?
+I.e. why is (or isn't) this paper interesting and important?
+	- How did this paper go about answering these research questions?
 		- Details on the data, including potential biases within it
 		- Details on the methodology - you should give enough detail here that someone who has not read the paper at all can grasp all steps of the methodology
-- Details on related work - what else did the authors report as being similar to their work?
-Do you think they missed anything?
-Are there any related papers you think people should read if they are interested in this topic?
-- What are the main results of the paper?
-Did you find them convincing?
+	- What are the main results of the paper, in terms of the research questions posed?

+- Your personal take on the paper
+	- Would you recommend this paper to others?
 Why or why not?
 	- What are the key weaknesses of this paper?
 	- What are the key strengths of this paper?
 	- If this is a methods paper, where else do you think this method could be useful; i.e. what other datasets or kinds of data?
 Would the method need to be changed in order to do so?
 	- If this is an application paper, what other methods do you think might have been applicable to the problem?
 Would using a different method have been better or lead to different conclusions?
 If so, how/why?
-- Would you recommend this paper to others?
-Why or why not?
+	- Can you think of other related papers beyond the ones the authors reference, e.g. papers that followed after this one?
+Are there any related papers you think people should read if they are interested in this topic?

 - A summary of the slack discussion around this paper.
 What were the most popular responses?
 Were there any things people didn't understand?
 Have you clarified them?
 - What would be useful for the class to discuss for this paper?
 Give at least three points for further discussion.